 Fraser’s Hill is one of those quaint hill station-type villages with an odd mix of jungle and colonial black and white cottages crumbling in the tropical humidity.
 It takes about two hours of driving from KL, with the last half an hour or so being very unsuitable for those with motion sickness…

-The pictures on this post are from the last year’s record hazy period – as you can see, we didn’t completely manage to escape the polluted city air.
 Nevertheless we had a nice day out with a picnic and no plans.
-The biggest draw of Fraser’s Hill – other than the slightly cooler air – is of course hiking (check here for a list of trails).
+The biggest draw of Fraser’s Hill – other than the slightly cooler air – is of course hiking.

-We tried out some of the easier trails with kids.
+We tried out some of the easier trails with the kids.
 Abu Suradi is a 500 metre one-way trail that is suitable for everyone.
-The entrance is opposite the mosque of Fraser’s Hill on Genting Road.
-You can either walk back to the start, or continue onto the Marger Trail.
+The entrance is opposite the mosque at Fraser’s Hill on Genting Road.
+You can either walk back to the start, or continue on to the Marger Trail.

 Mager Trail (1 km) is another easy path.
 There is one rocky decline that was not an issue with mountain goat-like kids, but those with bad knees would find it a bit tricky.
 Once you reach the end you can turn back or walk to the village along the main road.